jamiebergen/meeting-timezones/README.md

 npm run build
 ```

 Note that the app, when installed locally, will display user data from a sample WordPress REST API.
-However, when deployed and installed as a plugin, it will read its data from the users endpoint from the site on which it's installed.
+However, when deployed and installed as a plugin, it will read its data from the site on which it's installed.

 ## Deployment